ibm-cloud-docs/codeengine/service-bind.md

    ```
    {: screen}

-2. Find the credentials of the service.
+2. Find the credentials of the service instance.

    ```
    ibmcloud resource service-keys --instance-name INSTANCENAME